racheltl/tech-portfolio/docs/about.md

 title: About
 ---

+I'm a programmer with a Bachelor of Science in Engineering focused in Computer Science from Princeton University.
+I love working with people and solving problems to make the world a better place :)

 You can start your "About" page with an elevator pitch, one or two sentences about you!
 The rest of this page page can include a little bit about yourself.
 Some things you